polnape/NumericalMethods_DynamicalSystems/README.md

 # Numerical Methods for Dynamical Systems

-This project contains a collection of simulations and numerical analyses completed during the course *Numerical Methods for Dynamical Systems*.
-It explores a variety of nonlinear systems and mathematical models using Python.
+This repository contains a collection of simulations and numerical analyses carried out as part of the Master's course *Numerical Methods for Dynamical Systems*.
+It explores a variety of nonlinear dynamical systems and mathematical models, originally implemented in Python and later continued in MATLAB for improved efficiency in prototyping and visualization.

+> **Note**: The code is not designed to be executed or reproduced directly.
+Instead, the aim is to provide a clear overview of how each problem was approached and solved computationally.
+The scripts are meant to illustrate the numerical methods applied and offer intuitive insight into the modeling strategies used.

 ## 🔍 Topics Covered